All Episodes

 Everything about it's changed.

-My whole my whole life has changed.
+My whole life has changed.

 My workouts, my nutrition, my whole life is completely different now.

-So you are willing to revisit this issue, and I do appreciate you taking time, but also exposing yourself to make this a big topic for everybody.
+And I do appreciate you taking time, but also exposing yourself to make this a big topic for everybody.

-Because you realize that some of the signs that were happening in your life weren't really that clear.
+Because you realize some of the signs that were happening in your life weren't really that clear.

 You know, you have good signs and you have bad signs.